trevorwhitney/save-whittier-school/docs/index.markdown

 **<i class="fa-regular fa-calendar"></i> November 14**

-Attend the public comment forum.
+Attend the public comment forum from 430pm to 730pm at 1860 Lincoln St. Free parking to the north of the building at 19th and Lincoln.
+This is in-person only.

 **<i class="fa-regular fa-calendar"></i> November 17**